 What Does Prozac Feel Like When It Starts Working?

-Prozac is an SSRI that eliminates depression symptoms by affecting the ability of neurons in the brain to absorb serotonin.
+Prozac is an SSRI that decreases or eliminates depression symptoms by affecting the ability of neurons in the brain to absorb serotonin.
 Serotonin is a type of neurotransmitter that serves as a chemical messenger in the brain, setting up the “communication” between the brain cells.
-When the absorption of serotonin is blocked by Prozac, it boosts the communication between the brain cells, and it helps to stabilize mood.
+When the absorption of serotonin is blocked by Prozac, it boosts the communication between the brain cells, thereby helping to stabilize mood.

 How Long Does It Take for Prozac to Work?

 It takes time for Prozac to modify serotonin levels in the brain as well as lessen depressive symptoms.
-While a lot of patients anticipate a quick improvement in their mental state, this medicine is a long-term drug that requires some time, 4-6 weeks in most cases, to bring effect.
+While a lot of patients anticipate a quick improvement in their mental state, this medicine is a long-term drug that requires some time, 4-6 weeks in most cases, to reach its full effect.

 Sometimes in as little as one to two weeks, Prozac starts to ease the physical signs of depression including erratic sleep, appetite, or activity levels.